-Generation of schema for NIEM is accomplished using the context menu on either an instance of a ModelPackageDescription Class (NIEM 3.0) or a "ModelPackageDescription" stereotyped component (NIEM 2.0).
+Generation of schema for NIEM is accomplished on either an instance of a ModelPackageDescription Class (NIEM 3.0 and above) or a "ModelPackageDescription" stereotyped component (NIEM 2.1).
 In either case a dialog is presented that allows you to configure the schema produced.